realworldocaml/book/en/command-line-parsing.md

 Command is simple to use for simple applications, but also also scales well as your needs grow more complex.
-In particular, Command provides a sophisticated subcommand mode that grouping related commands together as the number of options grow.
+In particular, Command provides a sophisticated subcommand mode that groups related commands together as the complexity of your user interface grows.
 You may already be familiar with this command-line style from the Git or Mercurial version control systems.

 In this chapter, we'll:

-* learn how to use Command to construct basic and grouped command-line interfaces.
+* Learn how to use Command to construct basic and grouped command-line interfaces.
-* see examples that extend the cryptographic utility from [xref](#classes) and build a simple equivalent to the `md5` and `shasum` utilities.
+* See examples that extend the cryptographic utility from [xref](#classes) and build a simple equivalent to the `md5` and `shasum` utilities.
-* demonstrate how _functional combinators_ can be used to declare complex command line interfaces in a type-safe and elegant way.
+* Demonstrate how _functional combinators_ can be used to declare complex command line interfaces in a type-safe and elegant way.

 ## Basic command-line parsing